Skip to main content

 Kentucky has a significant asbestos exposure legacy tied to its coal mining, tobacco processing, chemical manufacturing, and military industries.
 Coal mines throughout eastern Kentucky used asbestos in mining equipment insulation, and coal-fired power plants across the state relied on asbestos for boiler and turbine insulation.
 The Paducah Gaseous Diffusion Plant, a uranium enrichment facility that operated from 1952 to 2013, exposed thousands of workers to asbestos in its massive industrial buildings.
 Fort Knox and Fort Campbell, two of the largest Army installations in the country, used asbestos extensively in their buildings, motor pools, and maintenance facilities.
 Louisville's industrial base included the Ford Motor Company Assembly Plant, General Electric's Appliance Park, and the Brown & Williamson tobacco facilities, all of which used asbestos materials.
 Chemical plants along the Ohio River corridor, including operations in Louisville and Calvert City, contained asbestos in their processing equipment.
 The Ashland Oil refinery in Catlettsburg and other petroleum facilities in the state also contributed to worker exposure.
 Kentucky has one of the shortest statutes of limitations in the nation at just one year from the date of diagnosis for personal injury and one year from death for wrongful death claims.
 This extremely tight deadline makes immediate legal consultation absolutely critical upon diagnosis.

-All Mesothelioma Lawyers in Kentucky
+All Mesothelioma Attorneys in Kentucky

 We are expanding our directory coverage in Kentucky.
 Our featured national partners serve mesothelioma patients in all 50 states.